 If any member of the armed forces has suffered an injury because they were not properly trained, did not receive the right protective equipment, fell victim to faulty machinery or was involved in a military vehicle accident, they may be entitled to make a claim.

 Accidents on Industrial Sites

-As well as these types of accidents, our solicitors have vast experience in processing claims for illness and injury caused by harmful substance exposure, hearing loss, chemical burns and vibration injuries.
+As well as these types of accidents, claims can also be made for illness and injury caused by harmful substance exposure, hearing loss, chemical burns and vibration injuries.

 Offices may seem like one of the safest environments to work in, but they are certainly not exempt when it comes to workplace accidents.
 Injuries sustained in offices can range from minor injuries to very serious, life-changing issues.

 The most common accidents that occur within offices include:

 - Slips, falls and trips over obstructions and wet floors